A 5-days itinerary in Bohol, what to miss and don’t miss on the pearl of Visayas, Philippines

 Feeling good in Anda

-And so Anda was the easternmost point of our trip to Bohol, then we started going back to Tagbilaran, this time following the coast.
-Sea is on our left for the whole ride now, spectacular views in a very low-touristic-impact area.
+And so, Anda was the easternmost point of our trip to Bohol, and then we started heading back to Tagbilaran, this time following the coast.
+The sea is on our left for the whole ride now, spectacular views in a very low-touristic-impact area.

 Back to Loay, you can choose to go to the interiors, where the Tarsier Sanctuary is (entry fee 50P), between the towns of Corella and Sikatuna.

-The tarsier is the smallest primate in the world and a very rare creature, but we decided to spent one more night at Hilario’s so we didn’t go.
-Even though this is a so-called sanctuary and the animals are free, it feels to us they must be really annoyed by all this tourist wanting to take pictures while they sleep (tarsier are nocturnal animals).
+The tarsier is the smallest primate in the world and a scarce creature, but we decided to spend one more night at Hilario’s, so we didn’t go.
+Even though this is a so-called sanctuary and the animals are free, it feels to us that they must be really annoyed by all these tourists taking pictures while they sleep (tarsiers are nocturnal animals).

 So we went back to Tagbilaran and took a boat to the island of Negros (check here for our itinerary in Negros).
-Of course, there’s much more in Bohol and this article is based just on our (wonderful) experience on this magic island, if you know some more interesting places or roads to ride please contribute in the comments!
+Of course, there’s much more in Bohol, and this article is based just on our (excellent) experience on this magic island.
+If you know some more interesting places or roads to ride, please contribute in the comments!

 Follow us